 Information on skate total catch has evolved and improved since 2003.
 Details of this evolution are included in previous assessments (e.g. Gaichas 2005), and only a brief summary is included here.
 Catch estimates for skates in the GOA in 2003 were complicated by the switch from the "Blend" system used from 1991 to 2002 to a new Catch Accounting System (CAS) in 2003.
 The CAS is maintained by the NMFS Alaska Regional Office (AKRO).
 The 2003 catch was estimated by combining records from the ADF&G fish ticket database with NMFS fishery observer data.
 The utility of fish ticket data was limited by the lack of species identification, misidentification, and confusion regarding species codes.
 Many of these problems appear to have been solved, and we now report skate catch directly from the CAS where it is apportioned among big, longnose, and other skates (Tables 3 & 4).
-Since 2003, catches of skates have occurred mainly in the Pacific cod fisheries (Table 5).
+Since 2003, catches of skates have occurred mainly in the Pacific cod, rex sole, arrowtooth flounder, and shallow flatfish fisheries, with the highest catches in the Pacific cod fisheries (Table 5).
 Bycatch of skates in the IFQ halibut fisheries is discussed below.